matthew-valenti/jompx-org/docs/setup.md

 Cost level in doco: green, orange, red.
 What is a stage e.g. dev, test, prod, sandbox1.
 We can't use env because that means something special to the CDK so we use stage instead.
 Explain ID type and use across all keys/primary keys.
 Caution: does ID work for custom mutations inputs?
+Look at the Shopify docs.
+They do a good job!

+https://typegraphql.com/ is annotated typescript GraphQL and is very popular.
+Why don't I like this?
+What am I missing.
+It's confusing to mix all this together.
+There is also doubling up.
+I want to write a method and then operationalize it.
+Schema first always!
+Which unfortunately means CDK synth.

 I THINK WE WANT TO USE THIS ON THE CLIENT?
 Interesting graphQL query generator with autocomplete etc. called TypeScript-DSL i.e. syntax highlighting.
 Do we want native GraphQL which kind of a bummer or something like this which is custom?
 Can it keep up with GraphQL changes? https://github.com/babyfish-ct/graphql-ts-client

+Aggregate query would be nice e.g. aggregate {
+    count
+    sum {
+      field
+      ..
+    }
+    avg {
+      field
+      ..
+    }